List of As Told by Ginger characters: Hope Rogers

 Hope Rogers is a classmate of Ginger's.
 She initially appeared as a background character on the show.
 In the episode "No Hope for Courtney", Ginger, Dodie and Macie found her crying in the girls' bathroom after Courtney called her "Faith" as she and her close group snubbed her.
 They decided to help her come out of her shell, giving her a list of tips.
 However, this resulted in them accidentally creating a monster, as Hope became more or less another version of Courtney.
-Overnight, Hope's popularity bloomed and she became a hit with the cool girls.
+Overnight, Hope's popularity bloomed and she became a big hit with the cool girls.
 Courtney was expelled from the clique and Hope usurped her position as the most popular girl in school.
 After several failed attempts to rid herself of Hope, and a heated fight, it comes to light that Hope used Courtney as a model for her new look, flattering Courtney.
-She joins Courtney's inner circle.
+She joins Courtney's inner circle of friends.

 The Popular Girls

 The Popular Girls, or "The A List" as Dodie once called them, are a clique of classmates that act as Courtney's entourage.
 Though the members are not always seen together, they are officially Missy, Mindy, Traci, Stacey, Casey, Donna, Diva, Dinah, Heather, Lonnie, and Hope.
 Aside from Miranda, Mipsy, and Hope, the girls in the clique rarely have any part in the show's plot, and seldom have any dialogue.
-Despite having Courtney as their leader, they are shown not to be actual friends, as they turned on Courtney when her social status slipped.
+Despite having Courtney as their leader, they are shown not to be actual friends with her, as they turned on Courtney when her social status slipped.
 In the episode No Hope for Courtney, they threw Courtney from their group without a thought after Hope Rogers became more popular.
 However, they appear to be on friendly terms with Ginger, but apparently cannot tolerate Dodie or Macie.
-In the episode About Face, Dodie's attitude toward the popular girls changed after they made hurtful remarks about her mother, and she realized just how superficial they were.
+In the episode About Face, Dodie's attitude toward the popular girls changed after they made very hurtful remarks about her mother, and she realized just how superficial they were.
 When Dodie enters high school, she focuses on trying to make the pep squad.